 Excuse my two (plus) month disappearance on here.
-I've relocated from Los Angeles to Vancouver, BC where I'll be on-stay for a few months modelling and working with my new agency, Key Models.
+I've relocated from Los Angeles to Vancouver, BC where I'll be on-stay for a few months working and exploring the area.
 I shot the following campaign for Original Grain right before leaving the LA area in a town called Big Bear Lake.
 This is my 3rd job for OG and it's always a great time on set and really sick seeing all these young guys building such a rad company!
 All photos by @jose_coli and styling by @alexasafran !!
 I'll try to be more regular with content in the future. -G

 Luck hasn't got a thing do with it 👊🏻.
 It was really rad to have the chance to work with Lucky Brand (@luckybrand) while I've been on this latest stint in LA.
 It's always the goal to get to work with well established/notable brands and Lucky has been on my wish list for awhile now.
 Thanks to my booker Francesca and No Ties Management (@notiesmgmt) for the opportunity.
 Editorial content specialist Calvin Seabrooks (@calvinseabrooks).
 Images by Grant Puckett (grantpuckettphoto) & Luke Austin (@lukeaustinphoto).
 Styling by (@rollandryan).
 Also thanks to the little kid who photo-bombed me in the laundromat 🤔.

 Persistence.
 An underrated word (and trait) in my opinion that seems to have been lost somewhere along the way amongst social media culture, laziness, general apathy and the idea that everything should (and does) come easy.